PerceptronV/PerceptronV.github.io/cv-achievements/src.md

 [ 05/2020 ]: 		Shell Science Lecture - <a style='color: gold'>_Winner_</a> -

-> Note: This is another competition organised by my school, in which everyone in my year group have to present a small lecture on an interesting scientific idea.
+> This is another competition organised by my school, in which everyone in my year group have to present a small lecture on an interesting scientific idea.
 I won first place with my lecture on the nature of time under the framework of Special Relativity.

 <br/>

 [ 02/2020 ]: 		Shell Project - <a style='color: gold'>_Winner_</a> -

-> Note: This is a competition organised by my school, where each new student has to propose and carry out a project of their interest.
+> This is a competition organised by my school, where each new student has to propose and carry out a project of their interest.
 I developed a system to help isolated elderly, and was awarded the title of 'winning project'. ( Refer to: [My Projects](projects/index.html) )

 <br/>